gRPC & gRPC Gateway development in Go Training

 Day Three

 This chapter will cover many useful tools for working with a gRPC API.
-You will learn how to use common "curl" tools to interact with your API, set up load testing, run a protobuf linter, and more. examining their responses, and working with Protocol Buffers.
+You will learn how to use common "curl" tools to interact with your API, set up load testing, run a protobuf linter, and more.
+One of the first things you want to do when working with any new API is send requests to it and see responses come back from it.
+Let's look at a few tools that allow us to experiment with our gRPC APIs. [grpcurl](https://github.com/fullstorydev/grpcurl) aims to be a cURL replacement for gRPC APIs.
+You might recognize some flags from cURL, but others

 Break